Why and How to Teach Organization Skills to Middle School Students

 The problem is that our reasons for failing to teach organization skills to our students don’t change a basic point: Being organized helps students be successful in school and in their lives beyond school.

-If strong organization skills help students be successful, we must teach and encourage our students to be organized, regardless of how challenging this may be.
+If strong organization skills help students be successful, we must teach and encourage our students to be organized.

 What Does Being Organized Look like for Middle School Students?